BetterCodeHubTraining/Edu-Pack/PITCHME.md

 ---

-## The BCH Education Back
+## The BCH Education Pack

 <span class="primary">How to qualify</span>

-- Computer Science class at University
+- Computer Science course
+- Software Engineering course
 - Using GitHub Classroom
+- University, School of Applied Sciences or Polytechnique

 +++